SolaceServices/iot-performance-testing/keys/README.md

 }
 variable "private_key_path" {
   default = "../keys/SolCache_key"
-  description = "Local path to the private key used to connect to the Instances (Not to be uploaded to AWS)" }
+  description = "Local path to the private key used to connect to the Instances (Not to be uploaded to the Cloud Provider)" }
 ```